Former U.S. officials urge Trump to talk with Iranian MEK group

 Robert Torricelli, a former Democratic New Jersey senator who has served as a lawyer for the MEK and who signed the letter, confirmed its authenticity to Reuters on Monday and that it was sent to Trump.
 The letter's existence was reported by Fox News on Sunday, and a copy of it was posted online (http://bit.ly/2jREGuS).

 Trump transition officials did not immediately respond to a request for comment.
-An NCRI spokesman said the group had no "role whatsoever" in the letter, but forwarded a statement from an NCRI official, Soona Samsami, welcoming the letter as an "appropriate and timely initiative."
+An NCRI spokesman, Ali Safavi, said the group had no "role whatsoever" in the letter, but forwarded a statement from an NCRI official, Soona Samsami, welcoming the letter as an "appropriate and timely initiative."

 The letter claims that designations of the group as a terrorist organization by Western governments were done "at the request of Tehran," and says accusations that the MEK killed Americans in Iran in the 1970s constituted "defamatory allegations from decades past."